utsav-savani/interview_IG/README.md

 - Ensure you have the correct Flutter version (3.27.4)
 - Run `flutter pub get` to resolve dependencies
 - Use `build_runner` to generate required files

+## Important Notice
+ - .env files are pushed to this repository as this is an interview demo project.
+## Disclaimer
+In a real-world production scenario, .env files containing sensitive information should never be committed to version control.
+They should be:

+Added to .gitignore
+Provided as .env.example templates
+Managed through secure environment variable management

 ## Contact